By Maureen Gilmer, IU Health senior writer, firstname.lastname@example.org

 YOU CAN HELP

 There will always be accidents that put kids in the hospital, but gun violence shouldn’t be among them, Dr. Landman said.
+Talk to your friends and family about safe storage of firearms, he said.
+And talk to your kids about gun safety.

 “There are all kinds of reasons why people get shot,” he said, including unsafe storage of a firearm in the home, “but the downstream effects are horrific.”